EChristen13/EChristen13.github.io/asd-projects/image-filtering/README.md

 Now, for this step, you will need to alter your image. **This should be done in the body of the inner loop**, and is done in five steps (one line of code each, in order).

-- **2a)** Retrieve one of string values from the 2D `image` array using bracket notation; you should use the counting variables so that ultimately all values will be used.
+- **2a)** Retrieve one of string values from the 2D `image`  using bracket notation; you should use the countinarrayg variables so that ultimately all values will be used.
 You will want to store this value in a variable called `rgbString`.

 - **2b)** Make a new `rgbNumbers` variable.
 Call `rgbStringToArray()` with `rgbString` as an argument, and `rgbStringToArray()` will return a new array.
 Store the returned array in the `rgbNumbers` variable.